 In addition to Singapore, we plan to expand our digital banking business into other Southeast Asian countries.
-On April 29, 2022, we and a consortium of partners were selected to receive a full digital banking license in Malaysia, subject to meeting all of Bank Negara Malaysia's regulatory conditions.
+On June 30, 2021, we and a consortium of partners submitted an application for a digital banking license to Bank Negara Malaysia's under its Licensing Framework for Digital Banks.
+We cannot assure you that our application will be approved.
 We commenced our expansion into Indonesia with the acquisition of a 16.26% equity interest in PT Bank Fama International in January 2022, and we are currently in the process of transferring such equity interest to our GXS Digital Bank.
 The transfer remains subject to regulatory approval in both Singapore and Indonesia.

 As our digital banking business evolves, it is increasingly possible that one or more of our banking regulators would designate our other group companies as financial holding companies.
-Such requirements would in certain jurisdictions typically result in (i) increased information reporting requirements; (ii) increased capital provision on the regulated entity or its affiliates; (iii) increased restrictions on liabilities; and (iv) requirements to abide by regulatory directions on affiliates and the foreign holding companies in addition to the actual digital banking operations.
+Such requirements would in certain jurisdictions typically result in (i) increased information reporting requirements; (ii) increased capital provision on the regulated entity or its affiliates; (iii) increased restrictions on liabilities; and (iv) requirement to abide by regulatory directions on affiliates and the foreign holding companies in addition to the actual digital banking operations.
 While we plan to work closely with regulators to mitigate and manage any potential negative impact of such designation, we cannot assure you that we will be successful in reducing or managing any such negative impact.